cap-js-community/mtx-tool/docs/user-authentication/index.md

 | `--json`, `--decode` | `{ "header": "<JWT header>", "body": "<JWT body>" }` |

-When this flag is active, the regular logging is disabled, so that the output processing can be automated with, e.g., [jq](https://jqlang.github.io/jq/).
+When this flag is active, the regular logging is disabled, so that the output processing can be automated with, e.g. [jq](https://jqlang.github.io/jq/).

 ```
 mtx uaac --json | jq .token